webdavis/dockerfiles/README.md

   development environment, then most likely it will end up here.
 - **Best Practices**: I want to figure out sane defaults for images within the DTAP cycle.

+## Tags

+See the [Tag's Wiki](https://github.com/webdavis/dockerfiles/wiki/Tags) for an in-depth explanation.

 ## Logs

 Check out my [worklog](./dev/worklog.md) for a play-by-play of this repo.